LaTeX customization¶

 for topic boxes and warning-type notices only the shadows will go into page margin, the borders are kept within the text area.

-directive are styled the same way.
+contentsandtopicdirective are styled the same way.

 Note

--style admonition directives admit no such customization
+The note-style admonition directives admit no such customization

 interface at this stage.